 Ownership of NL and Valhi.
-The following table and footnotes set forth the beneficial ownership, as of the record date, of the shares of NL and Valhi common stock held by each of our directors or director nominee, each named executive officer who was an executive officer of ours at December 31, 2012 and all of our current directors and executive officers as a group.
+The following table and footnotes set forth the beneficial ownership, as of the record date, of the shares of NL and Valhi common stock held by each of our directors, each named executive officer and all of our current directors and executive officers as a group.
 All information is taken from or based upon ownership filings made by such persons with the SEC or upon information provided by such persons.